mrdrbob/aoc-2020/README.md

 ### Day 14 - Part 1

 I feel like part 1 is pretty straight forward if you know about bitwise operations.
 I think the key insight hint I'd give on this one is: treat the mask as two operations, a set and an unset.

+### Day 14 - Part 2

+This was an interesting one, in that you need to build apply all possible permutations of a set of bits.
+I decided to calculate those variations up front and store them with the instruction.
+The tricky part was generating (and to a lesser extent, applying) the variations.
+I did this by using a stack to effectively simulate recursion.
+I tried to document my process in the code.

+As for applying the variations, I use an inverted mask of all the floating bits to clear all the corresponding bits on the address (`&`ing the `!` version of the mask).
+Then I set the bits according to the variant (by `|`ing the variant).